Close Menu

 There are many causes for adjustment disorders.
 For example, you may experience the loss of a loved one or the failure of a marriage.
 Other events, like a job loss, financial issues, or having to move may also cause emotional or mental distress.
 Ongoing issues, such as conflict in a close relationship or a serious illness can cause a person to develop an adjustment disorder.

 Unlike other mental health disorders, the symptoms of adjustment disorders usually begin within three months of the triggering event.
 They also may resolve within six months after the event or once you have adapted to the new situation.
-To win SSD benefits, your adjustment disorder must last longer than 12 months.
+To win SSD benefits, your adjustment disorder must keep you from working and last longer than 12 months.

 People who suffer from an adjustment disorder report symptoms very similar to depression.
 For example, they report symptoms of feeling hopeless, crying, and thoughts of suicide.
 It is estimated that each year, one in every five suicides in the U.S. are linked to an adjustment disorder.